 Skyscrapers are the manifestation of the engrossment of nominal capital, created by profit maximization

-With the increase in money, those-who-live-by-profits see more probability of satisfying their hidden desires.
+With the increase in money and funds, those-who-live-by-profits see more probability of satisfying their hidden desires.
 Using Smith’s terminology, their minds start to convert their absolute (imaginary) demand into an effectual (real) demand.
 The most common absolute demand is the desire of the ego, which is always impractical and never makes good business sense, and shows itself during prosperous and profitable times:

 “The high rate of profit seems every where to destroy that parsimony natural to the character of the merchant.
 When profits are high, parsimony seems unsuitable to the affluence of his situation.
 But the owners of the great mercantile capitals are the leaders and conductors of the industry of every nation.. if the master is dissolute and disorderly, the servant will follow his master’s example..”